 One of the industries which benefits from such advanced technologies developed by Takenaka is the renewable energy sector, to which it supplies special bolts for wind energy plants.
-"Those wind energy plants are on land right now, but with the increased government support, we will see more and more wind energy plants and

-Offshore wind farm wind farms move to the ocean," says Ms. Takenaka.
+"Those wind energy plants are on land right now, but with the increased government support, we will see more and more wind energy plants and wind farms move to the ocean," says Ms. Takenaka.
 "When a wind energy plant is built in the ocean, you need to have components that are anti-corrosive.
 There we can bring our TAKECOAT® technology, so we are actively pursuing the manufacturing processes needed for offshore wind farms."
-The main advantage provided by TAKECOAT®-1000 is the reduction in maintenance required,